Radegund: Literary connections

 The poet Venantius Fortunatus and the bishop, hagiographer, and historian, Gregory of Tours, were close friends with Radegund and wrote extensively about her.
 She wrote Latin poems to Fortunatus on tablets that have been lost.
 The three of them seem to have been close and Fortunatus' relations with Radegund seem to have been based on friendship.
 There are two poems written in the voice of Radegund, De Excidio Thoringiae and Ad Artachin.
 While it has been proposed that Venantius wrote them, recent historians see her as the author.

-Another biography was written by the nun Baudovinia following a rebellion at the abbey described by Gregory of Tours.
+Another biography was written by the nun Baudonivia following a rebellion at the abbey described by Gregory of Tours.

 Radegund's funeral, which Venantius Fortunatus and Gregory of Tours attended, was three days after her death.
 She was buried in what was to become the Church of St. Radegonde in Poitiers.
 Her tomb can still be found in the crypt of that church, which remains the center of devotion to her.
 In the 1260s a church decoration program included stained-glass windows depicting Radegund's life.
 These were later largely destroyed by Huguenots.

 In her book Woman Under Monasticism: Chapters on Saint-Lore and Convent Life between A.D.
 500 and A.D.
 1500 (1896) Lina Eckenstein drew the attention of modern readers to the rebellion of the nuns at Poitiers after the death of Radegund, during which, for a period of two years, they refused to accept a new abbess who had been appointed by the male hierarchy.